 I study adaptation following horizontal gene transfer, seeking to understand the co-evolutionary process as a pathway adapts to its new host and a host to its new pathway.
 Specifically, I’m looking at the growth of Methylobacterium extorquens on a toxic pollutant, dichloromethane.
 A pathway for dichloromethane utilization exists in one strain of M. extorquens, but does not function when transferred to a closely related strain.
 I’m using experimental evolution to evolve the pathway in its new host, exploring the adaptive mechanisms and trajectories.

-Alexander S. Bradley (2008-12, now Assistant Professor, Earth and Planetary Sciences, Washington U., MO)
+Alexander S. Bradley (2008-12, now Associate Professor, Earth and Planetary Sciences, Washington U., MO)

 Jessica Purswani (2011-12, now postdoctoral fellow, U. Granada, Spain)

-Deepa Agashe (2008-11, now Fellow (PI), Ecology and Evolution, National Centre for Biological Sciences, Bangalore, India)
+Deepa Agashe (2008-11, now tenured faculty, Ecology and Evolution, National Centre for Biological Sciences, Bangalore, India)

 Former Graduate Students

 My research focused on using experimental evolution to understand microbial physiology.
 For my PhD I tried to understand the physiological basis of formaldehyde stress response as well as the genetics of the N-methylglutamate pathway for methylamine utilization in Methylobacterium extorquens using experimental evolution.

 I am interested in the possible forms that the organisms in a population can take on as they evolve.
 Conceptually we organize these forms according to their fitness and mutational distance from one another on a fitness landscape.
 I worked towards an understanding of the physiological traits and interactions that make up a model fitness landscape: the central carbon metabolism of Methylobacterium extorquens.